 Creating a good dataset is costly (good being the keyword here).
 Large organizations like Facebook or Google spend millions, if not billions, on creating and collecting the data.
 It is expected that we will see an increase in the data synthesis methodologies to battle the adversity caused by the data-hungry models.
 Current methodologies including most of the neural network and deep learning-based techniques are super data-hungry, i.e. they need an enormous amount of data to work accurately.

 Thanks to the recent advancements in these fields, many areas of research can now generate their own training data.
 Methodologies like Generative Adversarial Networks (GAN) help reduce the need for a huge amount of data with the help of artificial data synthesis.

 Automatic initialization of equipment, automated reporting, and optimized scheduling – everything would be done to customize to an individual patient’s condition.
 Combining AI with expert clinical and domain knowledge will result in speeding up the clinical procedure.

 The current year is going to be all about AI’s explainability.
 The previous year has been the year of early principles for AI ethics and risk management.
 The concept of explainability is one of the hottest and most well-known topics these days.
 It aims to go toward the root of the problem and explain the reasons behind AI-based decisions.

 6. AI in Manufacturing

 That being said, it is not going to be a replacement for human resources.
-AI is going to ease out the life of the product managers who almost put their life on the line to ensure quality.
-Making AI a part of the workflow not only helps modernize the whole production line but also to augment the existing processes and address the earlier challenge.
+AI is going to ease the life of the product managers who almost put their life on the line to ensure quality.
+Making AI a part of the workflow not only helps modernize the whole production line but also to augment the existing processes and addresses the earlier challenge.

 According to many subject matter experts, AI will keep being a top-priority concern of a nation regarding its military and economic security.
 Many governments have invested millions, if not billions, in conjuring the power of AI as a possible next competitive front.